As per section 7 of the Rules and Regulations of the Institute, the ACADEMIC COUNCIL (AC) shall consist of the following

 The functions of the AC-PGC shall include all the functions of the AC-UGC, as mentioned in 5.3.
 In addition to these functions, the AC-PGC shall also arrange for the evaluation of the thesis/project work, as per the rules approved by the AC.

 The AC-PGC shall also make all efforts to promote the PG Programme at the Institute.

 The membership of the AC-SAC shall be as follows:

 The AC-SAC shall primarily be concerned with ensuring that the Code of Conduct of Students (CCOS) is not violated at any time, either by an individual student or a group of students.
 Any student, teacher, Director, or any other functionary of the Institute can refer any violation of the CCOS to this committee.
 The AC-SAC shall investigate any alleged misdemeanour and recommend a suitable course of action to the Chairperson AC.
 The Chairperson AC may approve the recommendations, for its implementation, or may ask the committee to reconsider its recommendations in view of the remarks made by the Chairperson AC.
 The Chairperson AC may also prefer to place the recommendations of the AC-SAC before the AC for its consideration.
 Any recommendation involving termination of the academic program of a student, on disciplinary considerations, must be placed before the AC, prior to its implementation.

 After establishing that the CCOS has been violated, the AC-SAC may recommend the following kinds of punishments, depending upon the degree of violation of the CCOS:

-The AC-HMC shall primarily be concerned with the management of all aspects of the Halls of Residences of the Institute, including the mess and the canteen.
-The AC-HMC shall frame the Rules and Regulations to be followed by the students, as residents of the Halls.
+The AC HMC shall primarily be concerned with the management of all aspects of the Hostels of the Institute, including the mess and the shopping area.
+The AC HMC shall frame the Rules and Regulations to be followed by the students, as residents of the Hostels.
 These Rules and Regulations shall require approval of the AC.